Imago

 — NBA on NBC and Peacock (@NBAonNBC) February 14, 2026

 Bucks forward Bobby Portis was also eliminated with the lowest score of the night, 15.
 Then Devin Booker stepped up and put on a clinic.
 He hit 4-of-5 attempts from the money ball rack, which constitutes 2 points each.
 Book scored 30, eliminating Heat guard Norman Powell.
-The last attempt came from Lillard as he nailed 9 of his final 10 in round 1, finishing with 27 points.
+The last attempt came from Lillard, as he nailed 9 of his final 10 in round 1, finishing with 27 points.

 Final Round

-At one point, it felt like Booker would score 30 as the Suns’ guard drained the first nine attempts of his final round.
+At one point, it felt like Booker would score 30 again as the Suns’ guard drained the first nine attempts of his final round.
 But as he went into his money rack with a chance to win the title, Book missed his final three attempts to finish on 27.
 Thus, Dame Time was wearing the 3-Point Contest crown once again.

 Damian Lillard’s full final round that gave him his 3rd career 3-point contest win!